HL7/codex-radiation-therapy/input/pagecontent/building_on_mcode.md

-CodeX RT extends the capabilities of [mCODE](https://hl7.org/fhir/us/mcode/STU2.1) by incorporating and extending profiles, extensions, and valueSets defined in mCODE.
+CodeX RT extends the capabilities of [mCODE](https://hl7.org/fhir/us/mcode/STU2.1) by incorporating and extending profiles, extensions, and ValueSets defined in mCODE.
 Here we provide a descriptive summary of the reuse of mCODE resources.
 The CodeX RT profiles are the definitive source of this dependence.

 ### Profiles and Extensions